 An employee and a contractor are very different, especially concerning benefits and taxes.
 Contractors may make sense for many small businesses because the work is temporary.

-This is why classifying your worker is incredibly important.
-Refer to this article to see if your worker is an employee or a contractor.
-Remember, this is not a choice but an actual legal classification.
+But be careful not to misclassify your worker because it could be a violation of labor laws.
+Misclassifying an employee as a contractor also tends to have tax consequences.
+Refer to this article to see if your worker is an employee or a contractor, and remember, this is not a choice but an actual legal classification.